skramm/udgcd/README.md

 - The second step is done by exploring recursively the graph, by starting from each of the vertices that have been identified as part of a "back edge".

-- The third steps does a lot of post-processing.
+- The third steps does some post-processing.

+**TODO 2020-03-09: this below needs to be updated** <br>
 At present, we have all the possibles paths and we need to filter-out many of them.
  The 4 steps are:
   1. remove symmetrical paths (i.e. : 1-2-3 is the same as 1-3-2)